PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

 How-to referring to Diagrams within a Need
 ******************************************

+It is not directly possible to refernce to a needarch (diagram).
+So we introduce here a `needpart <https://sphinx-needs.readthedocs.io/en/stable/roles.html#need-part-np>`_ in the need, so we can reference to these.

 .. example:: How-to referring to Diagrams within a Need

    .. comp:: Component with Diagrams